SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/global-functions/getExecutable.md

 so.topic: reference
 ---

+# String getExecutable()

-This method will return the executable with full path which the current script is running in.
+This method will return the executable with the full path that the current script is running in.